CORE Lab

 CORE Lab’s collaborative project funded by NSF, studying anthropocentric thinking and its impact on learning and teaching biology

-by John | Sep 25, 2020 | Education, Grant, Intuitive Biology, Science Education
+Sep 25, 2020 | Education, Grant, Intuitive Biology, Science Education

 Last month, CORE Lab, and the Science Education Partnership and Assessment Laboratory (SEPAL) at San Francisco State University were granted funding by the National Science Foundation (NSF), under the EHR Core Research (ECR) program, on their collaborative project on...